MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-known-issues.md

 title: Known issues with the AKS engine on Azure Stack Hub
 description: Learn Known issues using the AKS engine on Azure Stack Hub.
 author: sethmanheim
 ms.topic: article
-ms.date: 11/1/2021
+ms.date: 04/24/2023
 ms.author: sethm
 ms.reviewer: waltero
 ms.lastreviewed: 11/1/2021

-# Intent: Not done: As a < type of user >, I want < what? > so that < why? >
-# Keyword: Not done: keyword noun phrase

 ---

 # Known issues with the AKS engine on Azure Stack Hub

-This topic covers known issues for the AKS engine on Azure Stack Hub.
+This article describes known issues for the AKS engine on Azure Stack Hub.

 [!INCLUDE [Expired secret for service principal (SPN) causes cluster to fail](../includes/known-issue-aks-2.md)]